DASSL/Gradebook/src/webapp/README.md

 from the DBMS.

 The Gradebook web server is written in JavaScript using [node.js](https://nodejs.org/en/).
-The Gradebook web client is written in HTML, CSS, and javascript using [Materialize](http://materializecss.com/) and [jQuery](https://jquery.com/).
+The Gradebook web client is written in HTML, CSS, and JavaScript using [Materialize](http://materializecss.com/) and [jQuery](https://jquery.com/).
 The current version of the web server has been tested with node.js 6.11.2 on Ubuntu 16.04.
 The current version of the web client has been tested with Chrome, Edge, and Internet Explorer.